amanda49/amanda49.github.io/index.md

 [See more details here.](https://amanda49.github.io/Project2_bamap/Project_2.html)

-This project focused on all of the shipwrecks and obstructions that were found in the Chesapeake Bay (By Year Found).
+This project focused on all of the shipwrecks and obstructions that were found in the Chesapeake Bay by year found since 1911 to present day.

 <small>__Tools__: QGIS</small>